Kwai-Klear/Klear1.0/README.md

 Note:
 1. `*`During pretraining, we found that the HumanEval metric fluctuated significantly and was extremely sensitive to formatting.
 Therefore, we referred to the prompt from Ling-series paper to modify the original HumanEval.
 The results in the table are the evaluation metrics after this modification.
-2. For Mimo-base-7B, the results marked with `*` are sourced from their public report, other evaluations are conducted based on internal evaluation frameworks.
+2. Results marked with `*` are sourced from their public report, other evaluations are conducted based on internal evaluation frameworks.

 ### Klear-46B-A2.5B-Instruct Evaluation Results
 | Ability       | Benchmark                   | Klear-46B-A2.5B--Instruct | InternLM3-8B-Instruct | MiniCPM4-8B | Qwen3-8B (NoThink) | gemma3-12b-it | Phi4-14B | Qwen3-30B-A3B-2507 |